We offer HPV vaccination for males & females 9 years of age and above (there is no upper age limit).

 - Vaccinations are done at our clinic in London OR at your home

 - We take all precautions required to protect you and/or your child from coronavirus

 - To book an appointment in our clinic, please call us on 020 7435 7075

 - We are unable to book appointments for our vaccination clinic via email

 - The minimum vaccination home visit fee is £80 per visit.
 To obtain a quotation for the home visit fee, please email the service required, your post code and mobile number to firstname.lastname@example.org

 Human papillomavirus (HPV) vaccine

-Human Papillomavirus (HPV) vaccine protects both men and women against diseases caused by HPV.
-These diseases include pre-cancerous lesions and cancers of the female genitals (cervix, vulva, and vagina), pre-cancerous lesions and cancers of the anus and genital warts in males and females.
+Human Papillomavirus (HPV) vaccine protects both men and women against several types of cancer and genital warts.
+These include pre-cancerous lesions and cancers of the female genitals (cervix, vulva, and vagina), pre-cancerous lesions and cancers of the anus and genital warts in males and females.

 There are about 300 deaths from anal cancer each year in the UK.